Pistachio: Uses

-The kernels are often eaten whole, either fresh or roasted and salted, and are also used in pistachio ice cream, traditional Persian ice cream, kulfi, spumoni, pistachio butter, pistachio paste, and confections such as baklava, pistachio chocolate, pistachio halva, pistachio lokum or biscotti, and cold cuts such as mortadella.
+The kernels are often eaten whole, either fresh or roasted and salted, and are also used in Turkish delight candy, pistachio ice cream, traditional Persian ice cream, kulfi, spumoni, pistachio butter, pistachio paste, and confections such as baklava, pistachio chocolate, pistachio halva, pistachio lokum or biscotti, and cold cuts, such as mortadella.
 Americans make pistachio salad, which includes fresh pistachios or pistachio pudding, whipped cream, and canned fruit.
 Indian cooking uses pounded pistachios with grilled meats, and in pulao rice dishes.

 The shell of the pistachio is naturally a beige color, but it may be dyed red or green in commercial pistachios.
 Originally, dye was applied to hide stains on the shells caused when the nuts were picked by hand.
 In the 21st century, most pistachios are harvested by machine and the shells remain unstained.

 Nutrition

 Raw pistachios are 4% water, 45% fat, 28% carbohydrates, and 20% protein (table).
 In a 100-gram reference amount, pistachios provide 2351 kJ of food energy.
 They are a rich source (20% or more of the Daily Value or DV) of protein, dietary fiber, several dietary minerals, and the B vitamins thiamin (73% DV) and vitamin B_{6} (100% DV) (table).
 Pistachios are a moderate source (10–19% DV) of riboflavin, vitamin B_{5}, folate, vitamin E, and vitamin K (table).

 The fat profile of raw pistachios consists mainly of monounsaturated fats and polyunsaturated fats, with a small amount of saturated fats (table).
 Saturated fatty acids include palmitic acid (10% of total) and stearic acid (2%) (table).
-Oleic acid is the most common monounsaturated fatty acid (52% of total fat). and linoleic acid, a polyunsaturated fatty acid, is 30% of total fat.
+Oleic acid is the most common monounsaturated fatty acid (52% of total fat), and linoleic acid, a polyunsaturated fatty acid, is 30% of total fat.

 Relative to other tree nuts, pistachios have a lower amount of fat and food energy, but higher amounts of potassium, vitamin K, γ-tocopherol, and certain phytochemicals such as carotenoids, and phytosterols.

 Research and health effects

 In July 2003, the United States Food and Drug Administration approved the first qualified health claim specific to consumption of seeds (including pistachios) to lower the risk of heart disease: "Scientific evidence suggests but does not prove that eating 1.5 oz per day of most nuts, such as pistachios, as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease".
 Although a typical serving of pistachios supplies substantial food energy (nutrition table), their consumption in normal amounts is not associated with weight gain or obesity.

 One review found that pistachio consumption lowered blood pressure in persons without diabetes mellitus.

 A 2021 review found that pistachio consumption for three months or less significantly reduced triglyceride levels.